aaevans03/startup/notes.md

 ## 2024.09.28

 Today and throughout this past week, I worked on the HTML for my web application.
 I implemented many HTML elements, such as unordered lists, forms, buttons, images, links, tables, dropdown selectors, and more.
 I feel like I'm pretty comfortable with how HTML works as a language.

+## 2024.10.12

+For the past few weeks, we've learned a lot about CSS, and I've finally finished adding CSS to my website.
+I think it looks pretty good!